ChrisPenner/flags/README.md

       # Variables for flags without arguments will be unset by default
       # and "true" if the arg is provided.
       hasArg: false
-    - # (required) Both the longname of the flag, and the name of the environment variable which it will be bound to.
+    - # (required) Both the name of the flag, and the name of the environment variable which it will be bound to.
       # dashes will be replaced with underscores in variable names
-      longName: "query"
+      name: "query"
       # This description is printed in the help message
       description: "List only TODOs containing this text"
       # (default: false) Whether the flag takes an argument